Prabhusankarp/Adopted-users_Task_5/README.md

 The model is able to predict the adoptive user/visiter with 88% accuracy.

-The Important features is ploted in the bar garph.
+The Important features is ploted in the bar graph.

 The most important features to predict the adoptive user is 1."last_session_creation_time" and 2."org_id"